 These soft-closing side mount drawer slides from LONTAN are affordable and effective.
 They fully extend, so you can easily see and access all of the drawer’s contents.
 These slides are made from cold-rolled steel, with a steel ball-bearing mechanism that ensures smooth operation.
 What’s more, they have integrated hydraulic dampers so drawers open and close silently.
 With locking side levers, the drawers can be removed without using any tools.

 LONTAN’s soft-close slides have a 100-pound weight capacity, so they’ll hold as many kitchen accessories or as much bath gear as you can fit into a drawer.
-This listing comes with six sets of 16-inch brackets, though 20-inch and 22-inch options are also available.

 This center mount drawer slide from Accuride is 15 inches long and designed for drawers that are up to 16 inches wide.
 It has steel ball bearings and offers three-quarters extension, so it remains out of view when the drawer is open.
 Like other center mount drawer slides, the Accuride can’t bear a lot of weight—it has a weight capacity of just 35 pounds—so it’s best for light-duty applications.